bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-07-20-incredible-creatures.md

-<![endif]-->

 _+ live experimental music introduction by The Howling._

 Set around a series of murders connected to a creepy sideshow fortune teller, _The Incredibly Strange Creatures_ is an unusual, unpredictable ride that far exceeds its cheap and delightfully trashy origins.
 Shot by the legendary Vilmos Zsigmond (_Close Encounters_..., _The Long Goodbye_ ), Ray Dennis Steckler’s masterpiece exists on the very edges of experimental film culture – channelling collage, vivid colour, dream imagery, masks, musical numbers and exotic dance as a way of telling its story of monster mayhem and hypnotic possession.

 We’re pleased to welcome The Howling (Ken Hollings and Robin the Fog) who will combine analogue tape-loop manipulation with spoken word to provide a fitting introduction to this special screening.
 **bfi.org.uk**

 The failings of the ‘Golden Turkey’ approach to film criticism are admirably illustrated by this near-legendary (on the strength of the absurd title, some sources have suggested that the film is merely a hoax perpetrated by _Famous Monsters of Filmland_) cheapie.
 Connoisseurs of the ridiculous will find much to relish, both in the film itself and in the circumstances surrounding its production and exhibition, but the good-natured crassness of the movie and its publicity machine is threaded with both an engaging naïveté and a surprising sophistication.